pRizz/tanukidex-support/README.md

 # TanukiDex Support
 The official support page for the TanukiDex app

-If you have a support question or feature request for Nook Book, please create an issue here: https://github.com/pRizz/tanukidex-support/issues
+If you have a support question or feature request for TanukiDex, please create an issue here: https://github.com/pRizz/tanukidex-support/issues

 # App Links
 - TODO